The effective energy of a lattice metamaterial: Introduction

 Summarizing briefly the relevance of our work to mechanism-based mechanical metamaterials: while there has been impressive progress on systems with a single family of mechanisms, it is important to develop a framework that can also handle systems with many mechanisms (like the Kagome metamaterial).
 To get started, one requires an adequate definition of a soft mode.
-For periodic lattices of springs, we propose that the soft modes are the macroscopic deformations for which an appropriately-defined effective energy vanishes.
-Giving sense to and making use of this proposal requires \begin{itemize} \item understanding the existence and characterization of the effective energy; \item understanding, at least for some examples (such as the Kagome metamaterial), the macroscopic deformations where the effective energy vanishes. \end{itemize} This paper addresses the first bullet, while our forthcoming paper \cite{liforthcoming} addresses the second one.
+For periodic lattices of springs, we propose that the soft modes should be the macroscopic deformations for which an appropriately-defined effective energy vanishes.
+Giving sense to and making use of this proposal requires \begin{itemize} \item understanding the existence and characterization of the effective energy; \item understanding, at least for some examples (such as the Kagome metamaterial), the macroscopic deformations whose effective energy vanishes. \end{itemize} This paper addresses the first bullet, while our forthcoming paper \cite{liforthcoming} addresses the second one.
+(See, however, \cref{sec:conclusions} of this paper, which includes further information on \cite{liforthcoming} and briefly discusses the practical implications of our work.)

+Let us also draw a connection between our work and the recent paper \cite{czajkowski2024duality}.
+That work discusses some mechanism-based mechanical materials that generalize the \edit{Rotating Squares} example.
+It argues that these structures' macroscopic behavior is described by an effective energy that vanishes at their soft modes, then studies some consequences of this assertion.
+By considering the existence of an effective energy for a broad range of discrete structures, our work provides a mathematical interpretation of the macroscopic energy considered in \cite{czajkowski2024duality}.